-Buick Lucerne owners have reported 14 problems related to air bag (under the air bag category).
+15 problems related to air bag have been reported for the 2008 Toyota Camry.
 The most recently reported issues are listed below.
-Also please check out the statistics and reliability analysis of Buick Lucerne based on all problems reported for the Lucerne.
+Please also check out the statistics and reliability analysis of the 2008 Toyota Camry based on all problems reported for the 2008 Camry.